omarwit/cumulus-cl-interfaces-puppet/README.md

 The module consists of 3 resources types

-* **cumulus_interface**
+**cumulus_interface**
-Manage a network interface using the ifupdown2 toolkit.
-The configuration for the interface will be written to a fragment under the interface configurations fragments directory.
-Does not configure vxlan, bond or bridge interfaces.
+This resource type manages a network interface using [ifupdown2](http://docs.cumulusnetworks.com/display/CL25/Network+Interface+Management+Using+ifupdown2).
+The configuration for the interface will be written to a file in the interface configuration files' directory.
+This resource type does not configure vxlan, bond or bridge interfaces.

 For bridge configuration use the `cumulus_bridge` module.

 For bond configuration use the `cumulus_bond` module.

-* **cumulus_bond**
+**cumulus_bond**
-Manage a network bond using the ifupdown2 toolkit.
-The configuration for the interface will be written to a fragment under the interface configurations fragments directory.
+This resource type configures a network bond using [ifupdown2](http://docs.cumulusnetworks.com/display/CL25/Network+Interface+Management+Using+ifupdown2).
+The configuration for the interface will be written to a file in the interface configuration files' directory.

-* **cumulus_bridge**
+**cumulus_bridge**
-Manage a bridge using the ifupdown2 toolkit.
-The configuration for the interface will be written to a fragment under the interface configurations fragments directory.
+This resource type configures a bridge using [ifupdown2](http://docs.cumulusnetworks.com/display/CL25/Network+Interface+Management+Using+ifupdown2)..
+The configuration for the interface will be written to a file in the interface configuration files' directory.

 ## Setup

 ### What cumulus_interface affects

-* This module affects the configuration files located in the interfaces folder defined by ifupdown2..
+* This module affects the configuration files located in the interfaces folder and managed by [ifupdown2](http://docs.cumulusnetworks.com/display/CL25/Network+Interface+Management+Using+ifupdown2).
 By default this is `/etc/network/interfaces.d`.

-* To activate the changes run `service networking reload`.
+* To activate the changes run `/sbin/ifreload -a`.

+ **NOTE**:
-> **NOTE**: reloading interface config will not be disruptive if there is no
-> change in the configuration.
+_reloading interface config will not be disruptive if there is no change in the configuration_

 ## Usage

 **cumulus_interface Examples:**

-Configure the loopback interface and the management interface `eth0` using DHCP:
+Loopback interface and the management interface `eth0` using DHCP:

 ```ruby
 cumulus_interface { 'lo':